GoogleCloudPlatform/cloud-builders/gke-deploy/doc/gke-deploy_prepare.md

   -a, --app string              Application name of the Kubernetes deployment.
       --create-application-cr   Creates an Application CR object with the name provided by --app and connects to deployed objects using a selector that matches the label with key as 'app.kubernetes.io/name' and value specified by --app.
   -x, --expose int              Creates a Service object that connects to a deployed workload object using a selector that matches the label with key as 'app.kubernetes.io/name' and value specified by --app.
 The port provided will be used to expose the deployed workload object (i.e., port and targetPort will be set to the value provided in this flag).
   -f, --filename string         Configuration file or directory of configuration files to use to create Kubernetes objects (file or files in directory must end with ".yml" or ".yaml").
 If this field is not provided, suggested base configs will be created: Deployment with image provided by --image and HorizontalPodAutoscaler.
 The application's name will be inferred by the image name's suffix.
+The file or directory could also be a GCS url.
   -h, --help                    help for prepare
   -i, --image string            Image to be deployed.
   -L, --label strings           Label(s) to add to Kubernetes objects (k1=v1).
 Labels can be set comma-delimited or as separate flags.
 If two or more labels with the same key are listed, the last one is used.
       --links strings           Links(s) to add to the spec.descriptor.links field of an Application CR generated with the --create-application-cr flag or provided via the --filename flag (description=url).
 Links can be set comma-delimited or as separate flags.
   -n, --namespace string        Namespace of GKE cluster to deploy to.
 Creates a namespace Kubernetes configuration file to reflect this and updates the namespace field of each supplied Kubernetes configuration file.
-  -o, --output string           Target directory to store suggested and expanded Kubernetes configuration files.
+  -o, --output string           Target directory or a GCS url to store suggested and expanded Kubernetes configuration files.
 Suggested files will be stored in "<output>/suggested" and expanded files will be stored in "<output>/expanded". (default "./output")
   -R, --recursive               Recursively search through the configuration directory for all yaml files.
+It also applies to a GCS url.
   -V, --verbose                 Prints underlying commands being called to stdout.
   -v, --version string          Version of the Kubernetes deployment.
 ```